hshepherdeco/Predicting_e026_coexistence/README.md

 # Predicting_e026_coexistence
-All R scripts and datasets are provided for replicating all main text and supplementary figures for Catford et al., Mechanistic flexibility when predicting grassland community composition DOI: ...
+All R scripts and datasets are provided for replicating all main text and supplementary figures for Catford et al., Mechanistic flexibility when predicting grassland community composition.

+Please cite as: TBC

 ## Repository Structure